-The Company has in place an Annual Cash Incentive Bonus Award Program for Executive Officers (the "Incentive Program").
-Under the Incentive Program, executive officers are eligible to receive an annual bonus based on the Company's annual Return on Equity ("ROE").
-ROE is calculated by dividing the Company's current year's net income (before taking into account the provision for executive officer bonuses) by the Company's total shareholders' equity as of December 31 of the preceding year.
+The Company has in place an Annual Cash Incentive Bonus Award Program for Executive Officers (the "Bonus Program").
+Under the Bonus Program, executive officers are eligible to receive an annual bonus based on the Company's annual Return on Equity ("ROE").
+ROE is calculated by dividing the Company's current year's net income (before taking into account the provision for executive officer bonuses) by the Company's total stockholders' equity as of December 31 of the preceding year.
 In February of each year, after the Company's financial results for the prior year have been finalized, bonuses are determined, in part, by multiplying the officer's salary during the preceding year by the Company's ROE.
 The Committee, in its discretion, may approve the payment of additional bonus amounts in excess of the amounts calculated under the pre-approved ROE formula.

-In February 2010, the Committee determined that the Company's ROE for 2009 for purposes of the Incentive Program was a negative amount and therefore awarded no cash incentive bonuses for 2009.
+In February 2011, the Committee determined that the Company's ROE for 2010 for purposes of the Bonus Program was 7.48% and therefore awarded cash incentive bonuses for 2010 as shown in the Summary Compensation Table below.
+The Committee did not approve amounts in excess of the amounts calculated under the bonus formula.